Jaybee02/DegenTContract/README.md

+## REVIEWERS!!!!
+Please inside Scripts folder DegenToken.Sol code is there intact Please verify
+All other codes, the likes of deploy.js too is there.

 # Creation of ERC20 token and deploying it in Avalanche fuji-testnet
 - The smart contract create new token
 - redeem tokens